Stimulant Strategies, Part 3

 Rule #3: Try medication 7 days a week, 12 hours a day.

-Taking medication that extends beyond the school day has many advantages, including increased focus doing homework and during after-school activities, such as sports.
-It's not necessary to medicate a child during sleeping hours, but it helps if the medicine is active at bedtime.
+Taking medication that extends beyond the school or work day has many advantages, including increased focus doing homework and during after-work activities.
+For children, it's not necessary to medicate during sleeping hours, but it helps if the medicine is active at bedtime.

 Some doctors recommend combining a short- and longer-acting stimulant.
 According to some experts, some of the longer-acting medications last only eight or nine hours, not 12.
 Dr. Copps compensates for that shortfall by recommending that his patients take a short-acting Ritalin in the early morning or late afternoon.